-Not many people in the world have an FTP power to weight ratio close to Wiggins, but the utility behind it is the same.
-Long climbs, solo breakaways, and time trials all rely very directly on an athlete’s FTP, but improving it can help an athlete in all aspects of riding and racing.
+Not many people in the world have an FTP power to weight ratio close to Geraint Thomas or Sepp Kuss, but all athletes can improve their performance from raising their FTP.
+Long climbs, solo breakaways, and time trials all rely directly on an athlete’s FTP.
 It might not seem like FTP has much bearing on ability to sprint, but it very much does.
 FTP almost can be thought of as a sponge.
-The higher this number is, the bigger their sponge is, and the more efforts they can absorb.
+The higher this number is, the bigger their sponge is, and the more efforts athletes can absorb.
 Every time a race goes hard, it will take less out of the athlete with the higher FTP, and in return they will have more energy left in the tank for a big selection or for the sprint at the end.
 Training FTP is important for all cyclists.

 So now that you know how important FTP is you’re probably running out the door to improve it as fast as possible.
 Before you go out and start hammering away, you should perform a field test to learn what your current FTP is.

-There are a couple ways to establish your FTP: a blood lactate test, a sustained 60 minute effort, or a 20 minute field test.
-The most common and easily accessible is the 20 minute field test.
+There are a couple ways to establish your FTP: a blood lactate test, a MLSS test, a sustained 60 minute effort, or a good old fashioned easy to do and replicate 20 minute field test.
 There are a few different procedures, but the one I recommend goes as follows:

 First, warm up for 20 to 30 minutes starting with easy pedaling and progressively building to more zone 2 endurance pressure on the pedals.
 Then, on a stretch of road with no interruptions (most often this is a sustained climb) go for 20 minutes at your maximum pace.
 From this 20 minute test we take 5-10% off of the average power and use that as your FTP.